Nicolau Pereira de Campos Vergueiro: Biography

-From 1847 onwards, Vergueiro encouraged immigration of European families to work on his coffee farm in Limeira.
-He paid for the immigrants' trip but, when they arrived in Brazil, they were in debt.
-The debt peonage system was adopted in which they worked for free in the coffee plantations.
+This debt peonage system meant that they in practice worked almost for free in the coffee plantations.
 Their expenses accumulated and could be paid after the harvests, most of the time, however, the immigrants had to take out loans with exaggerated interest rates, generating a cycle of debts.
 In addition, they were compelled to buy their groceries from the farm's warehouses at high prices.
 These circumstances soon led to a regime of semi-slavery.
+Vergueiro, and other fazendeiros, held deeply prejudiced views of these immigrants, believing they had "a lack of ambition, of social experience, of elegance, of body posture, of a sense of opportunity and progress, of boldness, of perceptiveness, of wisdom.
+In fact, 'colono' means disgusting behavior."
+The situation became so dire that some immigrants abandoned the plantations without collecting months of unpaid wages—and without settling the debts they owed.

-This led to the Ibicaba Revolt or the Revolt of the Partners, in 1856, which had international repercussions, to the point the Prussian government banned immigration to Brazil.
+The appalling conditions led to the Ibicaba Revolt, also known as the Partners' Revolt or the Immigrants' Revolt, in 1856, which had international repercussions.
+The Swiss consul in Rio de Janeiro, who made a three-week onsite visit, that confirmed most of the immigrant complaints, observed that the planters were merely seeking to replace black slaves with white ones.
+As a consequence, in 1859 the Prussian government adopted the Heydt Edict, prohibiting active recruitment of immigrants, advertising and subsidies for passages.
 With the failure of the peonage system, farmers began to pay a fixed amount for the immigrant's work, even a monthly salary.
 Wage labor was introduced in Brazil and African slavery began to deteriorate until it was legally abolished in 1888.

 The book entitled Memórias de um colono no Brasil, written by the former Swiss colonist of the Ibicaba Farm, Thomas Davatz, exposed the terrible working conditions of immigrants on coffee plantations.
 From 1870 onwards, the Brazilian government began to finance the transport and initial accommodation of immigrants.
 At that time, societies protecting immigration were formed in order to encourage more European immigrants to come to the country.

 Vergueiro died on 18 September 1859 in Rio de Janeiro.
 His body was buried in the São João Batista Cemetery.